-1.1 This Practice Note applies to the valuation approach to Cold Stores; both those that form an ancillary part of a larger subject and those that are stand-alone subjects.
+1.1 This Practice Note provides guidance on the valuation approach to Cold Stores; both those that form an ancillary part of a larger subject and those that are standalone subjects.

 2.0 Basis of Valuation

 2.1 The basis of valuation is the Comparative Principle as it applies to industrial properties having regard to (i) the costs associated with the provision of additional features necessary to create such subjects and (ii) available rental evidence.